OneMoreSummer/academic-kickstart/content/post/age-is-a-protected-characteristic-ecb-edi-training/index.md

 The module also includes the following statements:

 1. **It is unlawful to treat someone less, or more, favourably because of their age.**
-2. **Indirect discrimination is putting rules, policies or arrangments in place that apply to everyone but put someone with a protected characteristic at a particular disadvantage.**
+2. **Indirect discrimination is putting rules, policies or arrangements in place that apply to everyone but put someone with a protected characteristic at a particular disadvantage.**

 So it is **unlawful** to discriminate because of **age** indirectly through rules, policies or arrangements.